CV – November 2024

 • Dunn, S. (2002): The Theran eruption: towards an interdisciplinary approach to scientific dating methods.
 Journal of the Ancient Chronology Forum 9: 22-31

-• Dunn, S. (in press): Concluding Remarks.
-In A. Petrulevitch and S. Skovgaard Boeck (eds.), Spatial Data Infrastructures and the Humanities.
+• Dunn, S. (2023): Concluding remarks.
+In Petrulevich, A. and Skovgaard Boeck, S. (eds).
+Digital Spatial Infrastructures in the Humanities.
+ARCHumanities Press.
+[Open access].

-• Dunn, S. (in press): Kinesthetic archaeologies: Digital methods and the reconstruction of movement.
-In Landeschi, G. & Betts, E. (eds), Methods for Sensory Archaeologies, Springer, (Quantitative Methods in the Humanities and Social Sciences).
+• Dunn, S. (2023): Kinesthetic archaeologies: Digital methods and the reconstruction of movement.
+In Landeschi, G. & Betts, E. (eds), Capturing the Senses: Digital Methods for Sensory Archaeologies.
+Springer, (Quantitative Methods in the Humanities and Social Sciences).

 • Dunn, S. and Hedges, M. (2018): From the wisdom of crowds to going viral: The creation and transmission of knowledge in the citizen humanities.
 In Herodotou, C., Sharples, M. and Scanlon, E. (eds), Citizen Inquiry.
 Routledge: 25-41.